TZstatsADS/Spring2019-Proj2-grp7/README.md

 * Implemented the selectInput functionality of the 'Hostipal Heatmaps' for the page to display the selected type of heatmap under the 'Key Statistics' section.

 __Mengran Xia:__
+* Created the interactive heat map of Hospital quality the 'Key Statistics' section.
+* Created the interactive heat map of Medicare Coverage Percentage the 'Key Statistics' section.
+* Partook in writing the Project Summary part of readme files

 __Yiyang Zeng:__
 * Made some changes to the hospital recommendation/search page